 Aquitania was renowned for the rare beautiful of her interiors, executed in numerous period styles of the Seventeenth and Eighteenth centuries.
 In order to keep her fashionable, Cunard Line regularly improved and updated her staterooms and public rooms to keep her at the height of luxury on the North Atlantic.
 By the late 1920s, her First Class accommodations were still among the finest of any liner.

 Passengers in Tourist Class were well catered for aboard Aquitania.
-Having run a successful Tourist-Third Cabin service between 1925 and 1932, Cunard later elected to introduce a new First-Tourist-Third configuration.
+Having run a successful Tourist-Third Cabin service between 1925 and 1932, Cunard later introduced a new single 'Tourist' class.
 The new Tourist Class passengers gained full access to what had previously been Aquitania's well-appointed Second Class, with numerous improvements added for their benefit.